elixir-lang/elixir-lang.github.com/getting-started/pattern-matching.markdown

 ** (CompileError) iex:1: undefined function unknown/0
 ```

-Since there is no variable `unknown` previously defined, Elixir imagined you were trying to call a function named `unknown/0`, but such a function does not exist.
+Since there is no variable `unknown` previously defined, Elixir assumed you were trying to call a function named `unknown/0`, but such a function does not exist.

 ## Pattern matching